Our Music co-ordinator:

 Charanga provides a classroom-based, participatory and inclusive approach to music learning.
 Throughout the scheme, children are actively involved in using and developing their singing voices, using body percussion and whole body actions, and learning to handle and play classroom instruments effectively to create and express their own and others’ music.
 Through a range of whole class, group and individual activities, children have opportunities to explore sounds, listen actively, compose and perform.

 Every Wednesday the children participate in a Singing Assembly.
 We sing songs that reflect our core values.
+Children are also given the opportunity to sing with a live accompaniment in the form of guitar or with the support of members from our school band.

 Bruno Mars - Count on me.